About the Coronavirus Pandemic (As of July 31, 2021)

 With the advent of proven highly effective vaccinations, we resumed occasional indoor activities with reduced social distancing and minimal face mask use.

-At this time, Florida significantly leads the nation in cases and deaths.
-Therefore, we may have to curtail indoor activities, particularly when dining or drinking when face masks must be removed.
+At this time, Florida significantly leads the nation in cases.
+Therefore, we may have to curtail indoor activities, particularly dining or drinking when face masks must be removed.

 We offer other activities more suitable for at-risk or unvaccinated members and their guests.